Jim Salmon's Lament: Details

 Keyes said the title of the record was, "a metaphor.
 I got it from the idea of salmon fighting their way upstream to survive.
 The cliches of life being a struggle."
+The album was intended to have a "second part" that was not released, but Keyes said in 2023 that it was completed.

 The song, "Girl In The Crystal Cylinder Hoodie" was inspired by an incident in the laundries in the flats at Waterloo.
 He said, "I went out one Sunday afternoon and there was a boy and a girl, probably no older than 14, shooting heroin against the wall of one of them and I’ve got a basket full of clothes.
 The girl looked up at me, I looked at them, we had that moment where I was about to say something, she looked up at me and said 'don’t worry, we’ll clean our mess up when we’re finished'.

 "Man With The Coppertone Tan" makes reference to gangster Lenny McPherson and his contemporaries.
 Keyes said, "I used to go up to the Lansdowne Hotel after high school when I was about year 10.
 You could actually get into places under-age and they didn't really care and we'd all have a schooner each, me and my mates.
 There was a great jukebox there that had Elvis Costello's "(I Don't Want to Go to) Chelsea" and Buddy Holly's "Rave On" and I used to play it over and over again.
 At the bar would be Chris Flannery, Mr Rent-a-Kill.
 We didn't really grasp who he was until the publican explained we shouldn't be pissing him off by talking too loud or playing Elvis Costello too much."

 After the "relatively muted" music on Keyes' previous album, Sunnyholt, Keyes wanted the new album to be more accessible.
 "You hear something on it that sounds a bit like Bob Dylan in the 60s, something like Dire Straits, something like XTC.
 The sort of music I loved when i was 17 or 18." he said.
 Some critics felt "Ballad Of A Drunk Man's Car" sounded like a Bruce Springsteen song, but Keyes said he was trying to write something that sounded like Pat Benatar.

 The album cover was taken by English documentary photographer Nick Hedges.